rcanton/avs-workshop-guide/workshop-guide/module-1/module-1-task-1/index.md

 ![Resource Groups](Mod1Task1Pic2.png)

-## Option 1: Internal ExpressRoute Setup from AVS -> VNet
+### Option 1: Internal ExpressRoute Setup from AVS -> VNet

-### Exercise 1: Internal ExpressRoute Deployment Steps

 > **NOTE:**
-> - Since we already have a virtual network gateway, you'll add a connection between it and
->  your Azure VMware Solution private cloud.
+> - Since we already have a virtual network gateway, you'll add a connection between it and your Azure VMware Solution private cloud.
-> - **The last step of this section is expected to fail, the Connection will be created but it
-> will be in Failed state because another Connection to the same target already exists.
-This is
-> expected behavior and you can ignore the error.**
+> - **The last step of this section is expected to fail, the Connection will be created but it will be in Failed state because another Connection to the same target already exists.
+This is expected behavior and you can ignore the error.**
->

 #### Step1: Request an ExpressRoute authorization key